Tumo Center for Creative Technologies: Educational model

+Program

-TUMO offers extracurricular, innovative education programs in design and technology, providing teenagers with the space and equipment to advance their education while developing technical skills.
-One unique aspect of TUMO's education model concerns the TUMO Path, a software program developed in-house that places beginning students on a learning plan based on the students' expressed areas of interest, showing the students' rate of progress and letting them know which tasks they need to complete to move on to the next level.
+TUMO operates as a tuition-free, extracurricular education program for teenagers aged 12–18.
+Participation is open, with no entrance exams or academic prerequisites.
+The program is structured to complement formal schooling and is delivered primarily after school hours and on weekends.
+A unique aspect of TUMO's education model is the TUMO Path, a software program developed in-house that places students on a learning plan based on the students' expressed areas of interest, showing the students' rate of progress and letting them know which tasks they need to complete to move on to the next level.

 TUMO's curriculum consists of self-learning exercises, workshops and learning labs in 14 learning targets, including: